 Compared to the other colourful rescue vehicles TB5 was 'a bit rubbish' and not exactly the first toy that you would want for Christmas.
 The Special Effects Director, Derek Meddings, designed all the other vehicles but was then stuck for ideas when he got to creating this one.
 Then he spotted the Roundhouse model being built (which TB3 launches through) and used it as a basis for TB5 - so there you have it, Thunderbird 5 is a house in space, with a funny ring round it.

-building TB5.
-The problem became apparent years ago when
+that means building TB5.
+The problem became apparent

-I did several displays; one was in a shopping centre
+years ago when I did several displays one of which was in

 The first job, as always, is to draw up a decent basic outline blueprint.
 Luckily there only appears to have been one original studio model so we aren't messing about here with the problem of trying to idealise two or three different overall shapes.
 The model was however redetailed at one stage, probably for the feature films, and it was also damaged from time to time (bits just drop off!) which results in a number of more minor surface detail variations.
 Again you can just pick the ones that you like.

 I often prefer to build my replicas to the same size as the original studio models, especially when those models are covered in model kit part detailing.
 Being able to just go and buy the model kits makes my job easier and leads to a more accurate looking model.
 However TB5 is quite a large model and I really didn't want a big replica filling my display room, so this time I just picked a size of around 23 inch in length.

 for many years and the craft is quite a simple shape so

 the blueprint didn't take long, however there is one big

 problem with this model and most people think of it

 straight away - how do you make that ring?

 Normally I tend to use a lot of plastics in my model making but here I decided to use wood, which would also give me a more solid finish - I also had some off cuts laying about in the loft so it would also make the model pretty cheap.